arun-gupta/claude-labs/DEMO_OUTPUT.md

 ### **Expected Output:**
 ```
 📝 Enter text to summarize (Ctrl+D when done):
-This is a sample text that demonstrates the interactive mode of the Hello Claude demo.
+This is a sample text that demonstrates the interactive mode of Claude Labs.
 Users can type their text directly into the terminal and the system will provide a concise summary using Claude's advanced language processing capabilities.
 ^D

 📊 Original text (234 characters):
 --------------------------------------------------
-This is a sample text that demonstrates the interactive mode of the Hello Claude demo.
+This is a sample text that demonstrates the interactive mode of Claude Labs.
 Users can type their text directly into the terminal and the system will provide a concise summary using Claude's advanced language processing capabilities.
 --------------------------------------------------

 🤖 Summarizing with Claude...

 ✨ Summary:
 ==================================================
-The Hello Claude demo's interactive mode allows users to type text directly into the terminal, which the system then summarizes using Claude's advanced language processing capabilities.
+Claude Labs' interactive mode allows users to type text directly into the terminal, which the system then summarizes using Claude's advanced language processing capabilities.
 ==================================================
 📈 Summary length: 189 characters
 📉 Compression ratio: 80.8%